EmeraldShield99/Game-/README.md

 # Game-

-You can do anything with this.
+You can do anything with this that the MIT godot license allows.
 Probably not gonna get updated that much